Mechanising G\"odel-L\"ob provability logic in HOL Light: Decidability via proof theory

 \section{Decidability via proof theory}

-By using our \verb|EXTEND_MAXIMAL_CONSISTENT| lemma, we succeeded in giving a rather neat proof of both completeness and the finite model property for $\mathbb{GL}$.\footnote{For the completeness w.r.t.~transitive Noetherian frames, it is common -- see~\cite{boolos1995logic,popkorn1994first} -- to reason on irreflexive transitive structures and derive the result as a corollary of completeness w.r.t.~the latter class.}
+By using our \verb|EXTEND_MAXIMAL_CONSISTENT| lemma, we succeeded in giving a rather neat mechanised proof of completeness w.r.t.\ relational semantics for $\mathbb{GL}$.\footnote{For the completeness w.r.t.~transitive Noetherian frames, it is common -- see the textbooks~\cite{boolos1995logic,popkorn1994first} -- to reason on irreflexive transitive finite structures and derive the result as a corollary of completeness w.r.t.~the latter class.} Since the relational countermodel we construct is finite, we can safely claim\footnote{After Harrop \cite{harrop_1958}.} that the finite model property holds for $\mathbb{GL}$.

-As an immediate corollary, we have that the system $\mathbb{GL}$ is decidable and, in principle, we could implement a decision procedure for it in OCaml.
-A naive approach would proceed as follows.
+As an immediate corollary, we have that theoremhood in $\mathbb{GL}$ is decidable, and, in principle, we could implement a decision procedure for that logic in OCaml.
+Our theorem \verb|GL_COUNTERMODEL_FINITE_SETS| would also provide an explicit bound on the complexity of that task.